Herbal medicine

 Herbal medicines can be taken as teas, tinctures, syrups, vinegars, balms, baths and foods, as well as in forms familiar in conventional medicine such as capsules, tablets, creams and pessaries.

-Herbal medicines are much more environmentally friendly.
-We source the plants directly ourselves (foraging or growing them) or from trusted, ethical, sustainable suppliers.
-Herbal remedies involve one or very few ingredients and are usually made by hand (or otherwise on a very small scale), bypassing the industrial footprint of a pharmaceutical company.
+Herbal medicines are relatively environmentally friendly.
+They involve one or few ingredients and are usually made by hand (or otherwise on a very small scale), avoiding the harmful ecological footprint of a pharmaceutical company.

 It’s not a binary!
-Neither is always better, and it doesn’t have to be either/or.
-If you’re unsure whether or not herbal medicine may be able to help you, feel free to get in touch for a free, 15-minute chat about your needs, with no pressure for it to lead to a further appointment.
+Both have their place, and the choice is entirely yours.
+If you’re unsure whether or not herbal medicine may be able to help you, feel free to get in touch for a free, 15-minute chat about your particular situation.

 Get in touch